 If the enclosed proxy is properly executed and returned to the Company, the persons named in it will vote the shares represented by such proxy at the meeting.
 If you properly complete your proxy form and send it to the Company in time to vote, your proxy (one of the individuals named in the proxy form) will vote your shares as you have directed.
-If you sign the proxy form but do not make specific choices, your proxy will vote your shares as recommended by the Board of Directors to elect the Director nominees listed in "Election of Directors" and to approve the selection of PricewaterhouseCoopers LLP as the Company's independent accountants.
+If you sign the proxy form but do not make specific choices, your proxy will vote your shares as recommended by the Board of Directors to elect the Director nominees listed in "Election of Directors," "FOR" the approval of our named executive officer compensation, "EVERY YEAR" for the frequency of holding an advisory vote on the approval of our named executive officer compensation, and to approve the selection of PricewaterhouseCoopers LLP as the Company's independent accountants.
 If any other matters shall properly come before the meeting, the persons named in the proxy will vote thereon in accordance with their judgment.